Eunice Cole

 Eunice Cole (c.
-1590, England - October 1680, Hampton, New Hampshire, United States), maiden name unknown, was a woman from the coast of New Hampshire.
+1590, England – October 1680, Hampton, New Hampshire, United States), maiden name unknown, was a woman from the coast of New Hampshire.
 Better known as "Goody Cole", she is the only woman convicted of witchcraft in New Hampshire.

 Family

 Her husband was William Cole.
 There are no records of this union producing children, although since they came to the United States when they were already well past childbearing age, it is certainly possible that they had children in England.
 Both of them were indentured servants of Matthew Craddock, a wealthy London merchant.
 After their service with Craddock was over, the Coles were released from Craddock's service and came to New England with their passage furnished, for £10.
 In Boston they were granted 2 acre of land in Mount Wollaston (now Quincy), Massachusetts on February 20, 1637, though they left for Exeter, New Hampshire, before the end of the year.
 Both of the Coles were followers of Reverend John Wheelwright, who believed in antinomianism.
 Very soon after, they moved to neighboring Hampton, New Hampshire, receiving a 40 acre parcel of land.
 The 5 acre house lot was situated slightly east of where the Baptist church stands today on Winnacunnet Road.
 The other 35 acre was a good source of income, considering William Cole was a carpenter.
-William Cole died on May 26, 1662.
+He died on May 26, 1662.

 Witchcraft accusations and death

-Cole was formally accused of witchcraft three times in her life, the first in Boston in 1656 when several townspeople testified against her.
+Cole was formally accused of witchcraft three times, the first in Boston in 1656 when several townspeople testified against her.
 She was imprisoned until 1660, but was released until 1662 when she was returned to prison until sometime between 1668 and 1671.
 She was eventually acquitted, despite the "just ground of vehement suspicion" of her guilt.
 She was accused again in 1673, but acquitted, and once again in 1680, and although she was not indicted, she was still kept in prison.

 Upon her death in 1680, she was hastily buried in an unmarked grave in Hampton; its precise whereabouts are unknown, although it is believed to be near the site of today's Tuck Museum.
-Local legends suggest that a stake was driven into her body after her death "in order to exorcise the baleful influence she was supposed to have possessed," and a horseshoe hung on the stake, just to be on the safe side.
-Goody Cole was much maligned - Hampton historian Joseph Dow referred to her as "ill-natured and ugly, artful and aggravating, malicious and revengeful" - but certainly not a witch.
-Such behaviour is unsurprising given the accusations leveled against her and her treatment by those in her community.
+Local legends suggest that a stake was driven into her body after her death "in order to exorcise the baleful influence she was supposed to have possessed", and a horseshoe hung on the stake, just to be on the safe side.
+Goody Cole was much maligned – Hampton historian Joseph Dow referred to her as "ill-natured and ugly, artful and aggravating, malicious and revengeful" – but certainly not a witch.